Steward Quit Job to Save Trails in Nation’s Oldest Wilderness

 - trained volunteers at Gila Visitor Center to give accurate trail information; and

 - helped direct 400 visitors during spring when flooding made some trails unsafe for use.

-Heart of the Gila worked with Continental Divide Trail Coalition, New Mexico Volunteers for the Outdoors, Gila Backcountry Horsemen, Gila Backcountry Services and other volunteers Melissa recruits from around the country.
+Besides the Gila horsemen, Melissa works with Continental Divide Trail Coalition, New Mexico Volunteers for the Outdoors, Gila Backcountry Services and other volunteers she recruits from around the country.

 The task, she notes is huge.
 In a 2018 inventory of 490 miles of trail east of Mogollon Baldy, some 42 percent or 210 miles were damaged (not usable by stock, difficult to hike, not marked or signed or obliterated by floods).
 About 75 miles of trail were repaired by volunteers or the Forest Service.
 More miles were restored this year but “there is much left to do.”